The history of Ireland: 11 milestone moments

 The Battle of Aughrim was fought on the flat landscapes of County Galway in July 1691.
 It epitomised the final defeat of Catholic Ireland, and the beginning of an uncontested Protestant ascendancy in Ireland.
 The battle, however, was also part of a much larger geopolitical process that encompassed a ferocious struggle for supremacy in Europe between the French crown and a grand alliance of England, Holland and a cluster of other powers.
 William of Orange had usurped the British crown in 1689, forcing his father-in-law, James II, to flee to France and on to Ireland.
 As a result, Ireland became the scene of a series of battles, the ripples from which would be felt across Britain and Europe.

-The Williamite Wars were fought at Derry/Londonderry, Enniskillen and on the fords of the river Boyne, where William emerged victorious in a clash with James.
+The Williamite Wars were fought at Derry/Londonderry, Enniskillen and on the fords of the river Boyne, where William emerged from the battle of the Boyne victorious in a clash with James.
 But it was at Aughrim that Ireland’s remaining Catholic elite, together with its French allies, was cut down in the boggy fields.
 Here, both the fate of the country and William’s hold on the throne were settled, once and for all.

 An Argument on Behalf of the Catholics of Ireland